wrbl606/pr-agent/docs/docs/usage-guide/configuration_options.md

 `Platforms supported: GitHub, GitLab, Bitbucket`

-If you create a repo called `pr-agent-settings` in your **organization**, it's configuration file `.pr_agent.toml` will be used as a global configuration file for any other repo that belongs to the same organization.
+If you create a repo called `pr-agent-settings` in your **organization**, its configuration file `.pr_agent.toml` will be used as a global configuration file for any other repo that belongs to the same organization.
 Parameters from a local `.pr_agent.toml` file, in a specific repo, will override the global configuration parameters.

 For example, in the GitHub organization `Codium-ai`: